5 Top Tips From a Travel Nurse Recruiter

 A Day in the Life of a Travel Nurse Recruiter

 We’ve all heard how busy travel nurse recruiters are, but did you also know they do much more than just recruit for top talent?
-Recruiters advise, educate, and mentor travel nurses before, during, and after they are on assignment.
+Recruiters advise, educate, and mentor travel nurses before, during, and after their assignments.
 They are the matchmakers between travel nurses and healthcare facilities, and it’s their top priority to find qualified talent to place in different openings around the world.
 Each traveler has a special skill and ability, and the recruiter’s main goal is to place them where they can make the biggest, most positive impact.

 5 Top Tips and Advice for Travel Nurses